sxtxixtxcxh/validate-on-save.tmbundle/README.md

 Follow these instructions if you have Git installed:

-    mkdir -p ~/Library/Application\ Support/TextMate/Bundles/; #just in case you don't have the folder yet cd ~/Library/Application\ Support/TextMate/Bundles/;
+    mkdir -p ~/Library/Application\ Support/TextMate/Bundles/; #just in case you are missing the folder cd ~/Library/Application\ Support/TextMate/Bundles/;
     git clone git://github.com/sxtxixtxcxh/validate-on-save.tmbundle.git "Validate On Save.tmbundle";
     osascript -e 'tell app "TextMate" to reload bundles';